We've included this information for those of you who might be thinking

 Moral of this story: If you are buying an RV to live in, get the biggest one you can afford.
 If you are buying one to travel in, get the smallest.
 If you're somewhere in between, prepare yourself to accept some compromises.
 In our case, however, there simply was no single RV that could fully satisfy all of our requirements.

 Not really.
-First of all, who says you have to buy a new RV?
+Compared to conventional, middle class housing, it actually costs less.
+But the depreciation costs are, of course, much greater.
+But who says you have to buy a new RV?
 New is nice, but a lower priced, used model will work just fine.
-In fact, some folks prefer to buy a used model to avoid the ‘depreciation shock’ after purchase, and to make sure that all of the new rig, ‘factory flaws’ have been worked out.
+Some folks prefer to buy a used model to avoid the ‘depreciation shock’ after purchase, and to make sure that all of the new rig, ‘factory flaws’ have been worked out.